Nigerians react as actress Regina Daniels lands in the hospital again

 Ned Should Take It Easy: Mixed Reactions as Regina Daniels Lands in the Hospital Again

-- The mum of one expressed sadness over the fact that she took ill again as she lamented with the caption she used
+- The mum of one expressed sadness over the fact that she took ill again as she lamented in the caption

 PAY ATTENTION: Legit.ng is on a mission to support vulnerable children of Calabar – join the initiative on Patreon, let’s change more lives together!

-In a post sighted by Legit.ng on Instagram, the mum of one had her arm across a table, bandaged and plstered at the write with syringes and other supplies scattered on the table.
+In a post sighted by Legit.ng on Instagram, the mum of one had her arm across a table, bandaged and plastered with syringes and other supplies scattered on the table.

 The caption of the post had the movie star expressing sadness over the fact that she took ill again.